Almería (album)

-Almería is the sixth studio album by American alternative rock band Lifehouse, released on December 11, 2012 by Geffen Records.
+Almería is the sixth studio album by American alternative rock band Lifehouse, released on December 11, 2012, by Geffen Records.
 The title refers to the Spanish city of Almería, where many classic western films were filmed.
 The album was produced by Jude Cole, who has worked with Lifehouse on previous albums.
 The lead single off the album was released in September, and is titled "Between the Raindrops", a duet with British pop singer Natasha Bedingfield.

-On July 24, 2013, lead singer Jason Wade posted a letter on the band's Facebook page saying that Lifehouse has parted with Geffen but will continue to make new music.

 Background

 Almería has a different sound than the previous work of Lifehouse, with lead singer Jason Wade telling Billboard that "We just knew we had to go back to the drawing board and try something new.
 We felt like our sound needed to evolve and to change."